If you are a vegan, you pay extra attention to everything you eat and drink, including the supplements you take.

 * Calcium Fortified: Unfortunately, you can’t rely upon juices and milks fortified with calcium.
 Here’s why.

 In addition to these calcium containing foods, it’s also important to reach your nutrient requirements for other bone healthy vitamins and minerals such as magnesium, vitamin D3, K2, C and adequate protein intake.
 Following a balanced, whole food diet is a great way to ensure your body is getting the basics.
-To make up for the shortfall, you can supplement with a clinically supported, multi-bone nutrient supplement.
+To make up for the shortfall, you can supplement with a clinically supported, multi-nutrient bone supplement.

 Daily Meal Plan